Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Related Work

 In contrast to two-view models, architectures with global attention mechanisms are able to reason jointly over all views at once, enabling scene-level consistency~\cite{yang2025fast3r,cabon2025must3r,wang2025vggt,wang2025pi}.
 Fast3r~\cite{yang2025fast3r} combines a per-frame feature encoder with a decoder composed exclusively of global attention blocks, hence lacking frame-wise attention blocks.
 In addition, it predicts both local and global pointmaps for every view, a design inherited from two-view models.

 VGGT~\cite{wang2025vggt} simplifies reconstruction by predicting all pointmaps in the coordinate system of a reference view, \ie the first view.
 Its decoder alternates between frame-wise and global attention, allowing per-frame features to be adapted before the next round of global matching.
 For reference, we provide an overview of the VGGT architecture in~\cref{fig:vggt-architecture}.
 Since VGGT predicts all pointmaps with respect to the reference view and employs camera embeddings, its predictions are sensitive to input ordering.
 To alleviate this issue, $\pi^3$~\cite{wang2025pi} removes the camera embeddings to attain permutation invariance while retaining per-frame register tokens akin to VGGT.
 The authors report slightly improved reconstruction quality over VGGT on most benchmarks, with notably reduced variance across input permutations.
+MapAnything~\cite{keetha2025mapanything} adopts a distinct transformer design for metric 3D reconstruction capable of accommodating optional geometric inputs such as intrinsics, poses, or partial depth alongside RGB images.

 Despite their architectural differences, these methods share a reliance on global attention, whose time complexity scales quadratically with the number of tokens, which motivates our approach to exploit the sparsity of global attention to preserve reconstruction performance while reducing computational overhead.